sayar/CodeLabs-WebDev/Module4-FrontEndDev/README.md

 In this task you will use the **Vorlon.js Extension** to analyze your site in order to detect issues.

+1. Open **Microsoft Edge**, click the **...** dropdown menu button in the navigation bar and click the **Extensions** menu item.
+Click the **Get extensions from the Store** link and wait for the Store app to load.
+Use the search bar to search for the "Page Analyzer" app and install it.

 1. Open **Visual Studio Community 2015** and the **OrderApp.sln** solution located in the **Source/Ex3/End** folder.
 Alternatively, you can continue with the solution that you obtained in the previous exercise.

 1. Run the solution in **Microsoft Edge** by pressing **F5** in **Visual Studio**.